Afghanistan

 Taliban has imposed new restrictions on Afghanistan’s media, banning the live broadcast of political programs and current affairs shows on domestic outlets.

-According to a source from the Afghanistan Journalists Safety Committee, media outlets agreed to the restrictions during a meeting with Taliban authorities on Saturday.
+According to a source, media outlets agreed to the restrictions during a meeting with Taliban authorities on Saturday.
 For the next week, political programs will be pre-recorded before airing, the source said.

 Several media sources confirmed that the Taliban’s intelligence agency has also introduced its own trusted experts and instructed outlets not to invite critics of the regime.

 “A meeting was held with media officials, and the ban was accepted for a week.
-Further discussions are expected before a final decision is made,” the Afghanistan Journalists Safety Committee said in a statement.
+Further discussions are expected before a final decision is made,” the source said.

 Media sources told Amu TV that Taliban intelligence, in coordination with the Ministry of Information and Culture, has warned outlets against airing any criticism of the regime in political programs.